Meywether/lxd_ui/README.md

 -->

-## Contributing
+## :construction: Contributing

 Please see [CONTRIBUTING](https://github.com/lcherone/Conext/blob/master/CONTRIBUTING.md) for details.

-## Bespoke System
+## :office: Bespoke System

 If you would like a bespoke system created at very competitive rates then contact me via my website @ [https://cherone.co.uk](https://cherone.co.uk) or if you use [Upwork](https://www.upwork.com/o/profiles/users/~01ff0ec055a5895e8f/), though that.

-## Developer Support
+## :heart: Developer Support

 If you want to show your appreciation or you make money where this is used, please make a small donation to help encourage development [https://www.paypal.me/lcherone](https://www.paypal.me/lcherone), cheers.
-Also help the project get seen by staring it.. thats free just like the hours I have put into making the system.
+Also help the project get seen by :star: staring :star: it.

-## Credits
+## :family: Credits

 - [Lawrence Cherone](https://github.com/lcherone)
 - [All Contributors](https://github.com/lcherone/Conext/graphs/contributors)

-## License
+## :copyright: License

 The MIT License (MIT).
 Please see [License File](https://github.com/lcherone/Conext/blob/master/LICENSE) for more information.